Michael Gspurning

-Michael Gspurning (/de-AT/; born 2 May 1981) is a retired Austrian footballer who played as a goalkeeper.
+Michael Gspurning (/de-AT/; born 2 May 1981) is an Austrian former footballer who played as a goalkeeper.

 Born in the city of Graz in southeast Austria, Gspurning has been called up to the Austria national team 3 times, including 2 World Cup qualifying matches.
 Gspurning began his career at Austria Wien in the Austrian Bundesliga and moved to DSV Leoben after not appearing for the senior team.
-He played for 3 seasons at Leoben in the third-tier Regionalliga Mitte before moving to ASKÖ Pasching in the Bundesliga in 2004.
-He played 7 total games and was a substitute in UEFA Cup matches before moving to Skoda Xanthi of Superleague Greece, where he played for 5 seasons.
-Gspurning was signed by Seattle Sounders FC of Major League Soccer in December 2011 and was their primary goalkeeper for two seasons, having the third-lowest GAA of all MLS goalkeepers in his debut season.
+He played for three seasons at Leoben in the third-tier Regionalliga Mitte before moving to ASKÖ Pasching in the Bundesliga in 2004.
+He played seven total games and was a substitute in UEFA Cup matches before moving to Skoda Xanthi of Super League Greece, where he played for five seasons.
+Gspurning was signed by the Seattle Sounders of Major League Soccer in December 2011 and was their primary goalkeeper for two seasons, having the third-lowest GAA of all MLS goalkeepers in his debut season.